Director Roland Emmerich

 Shane Meadows could be the best director of actors this country has ever produced: the performers in his films may be young, untrained and out of their depth, but every line somehow manages to feel real, honest, lived-in.
 Paddy Considine had never acted before he took the role of Morell, the emotionally disturbed man-child who first befriends, then divides, then terrorises a pair of suburban adolescents.
 But his performance is perfect – Morell may be a freak, but we've all met men like him and we know how dangerous they can be.
 At times, 'Romeo Brass' is less like watching a film and more like looking out the window, and that's brilliant.
-Tom Huddleston
+TH

 Director Carl Franklin

 Cast Bill Paxton, Cynda Williams, Billy Bob Thornton